Ameya79/Squeezy-Image-Compressor/README.md

 ⭐ Like the Project?

-Drop a ⭐ if it saved your time — and feel free to contribute!
+Drop a ⭐ if it saved your time, and feel free to contribute!
 Suggestions & pull requests are welcome 😊